Judith Anderson-McCormick

 HENDERSON, Ark. — Judith Anderson-McCormick, age 77, formerly of Silvis, passed away on July 28, 2020, with her loving husband, Larry McCormick, by her side.
 Judy was born on May 12, 1943, in Beardstown, Ill., to Alfred and Opal Anderson.

 She moved with her family to the Quad-Cities and graduated from Rock Island High School in 1961.
-Judy began her career with Modern Woodmen, moved on to Deere & Company and finally retired from Case I.H. in July 1993.
+Judy began her career with Modern Woodman, moved on to Deere & Co. and finally retired from Case I.H. in July 1993.

-She married the love of her life, Larry McCormick, on Oct 12, 1991.
-They lived for many years in Silvis, Ill., and enjoyed bowling, fishing and traveling in their RV, spending their winters in Texas, Arizona and Southern California.
-In August of 2001 they moved to Henderson, Ark. and into their dream home with a beautiful lake view where they spent many days boating and fishing on Lake Norfork.
+She married the love of her life, Larry McCormick, on Oct.
+12, 1991.
+They lived for many years in Silvis and enjoyed bowling, fishing and traveling in their RV spending their winters in Texas, Arizona and Southern California.
+In August of 2001 they moved to Henderson, Ark., and into their dream home with a beautiful lake view where they spent many days boating and fishing on Lake Norfork.

 Obituaries Newsletter